stevelaver/twitchets/README.md

 1. Visit the [Twickets Live Feed](https://www.twickets.live/app/catalog/browse)
 2. Open your browser's Developer Tools (F12) and navigate to the Network tab
-3. Look for the GET request to `https://www.twickets.live/services/catalogue` and copy the `api_key` query parameter
+3. Look for the GET request to `https://www.twickets.live/services/catalogue` and copy the `api_key` query parameter.
+You might need to refresh the page first if nothing appears in this tab.

 This API key is not provided here due to liability concerns, but it appears to be a fixed, unchanging value.